a-bac-0/backend_memeOS/readme.md

 ## API Documentation

+### API Access

-The API will be available at http://localhost:8000.
+The API will be available at: [http://localhost:8000](http://localhost:8000).

+### Postman Documentation

-## Postman Documentation: The API is fully documented via Postman.
-You can import the Postman collection by using the following link: https://www.postman.com/spaceflight-operator-27824522/memeos-api/collection/3u54czh/memeos-api?action=share&creator=37812295
+The API is fully documented via Postman.
+You can import the Postman collection using the following link: [MemeOS API Postman Collection](https://www.postman.com/spaceflight-operator-27824522/memeos-api/collection/3u54czh/memeos-api?action=share&creator=37812295).

 ### Available Endpoints